tommymsz006/zkbattleship-circuit/README.md

 Both Pedersen (see more at [ethresear.ch](https://ethresear.ch/t/cheap-hash-functions-for-zksnark-merkle-tree-proofs-which-can-be-calculated-on-chain/3176) and [Zcash](https://github.com/zcash/zcash/issues/2234)) and SHA256 hash implementations are available, you may choose the ones that you need to compile.

-Pedersen hash implementation is recommended for zkSNARKs efficiency.
+Pedersen hash implementation is recommended for zkSNARKs efficiency - see more in [Notes on Hashing](#notes-on-hashing).

 For [ZoKrates](https://github.com/Zokrates/ZoKrates):